 Could Ajijic Mexico be the best place for retirees to live?

-We traveled to Ajijic Jalisco in Mexico for a house sitting assignment for 3 weeks in January 2017.
-After house sitting around Mexico, this was one area that we had yet to enjoy and we were looking forward to discovering this new town to find out why it was becoming so popular among expat retirees.
+We travelled to Ajijic Jalisco in Mexico for a house sitting assignment for 3 weeks in January 2017.
+After house sitting around Mexico, this was one area that we had yet to enjoy and we were looking forward to discovering this new town to find out why it was becoming so popular among ex-pat retirees.

 - 2 Ajijic Mexico Map